lumeland/lume.land/docs/core/components.md

 ---

 Components are template pieces that you can use in other templates.
-Some template engines like Vento, Nunjucks, Pug or Liquid have ways to reuse codes (like includes, macros, etc).
-The Lume components have the following advantages:
+Some template engines like Vento, Nunjucks, Pug or Liquid already have ways to reuse code (like includes, macros, etc).
+Lume components have the following
+advantages:

 - They are template engine agnostic.
 For example, you can create your components in JSX or JavaScript and use them in Nunjucks.
-- They can generate not only the HTML code but also the CSS and JavaScript code needed on the client side.
+- They don't just generate HTML, but also the CSS and JavaScript needed for them on the client side.
 - They are automatically available everywhere; no need to import them manually.
 - For ESM module-based components (like JavaScript, TypeScript, JSX or TSX) it's the only way to hot-reload components without stopping and restarting the